nofea/test/README.md

 # test
-trying out a new IED
+trying out a new IDE